 In Europe, we adhere to clear guidelines and requirements, including the U.K.’s OFCOM and Advertising Standards Authority, as well as the Netherlands Code of Conduct on Kids Marketing.
-In Australia and New Zealand we adhere to self-regulatory codes including the New Zealand Children and Young People’s Advertising Code and the Australian Responsible Children’s Marketing Initiative.
+In Australia and New Zealand we adhere to self-regulatory codes including the New Zealand ASA Children and Young People’s Advertising Code and the Australian AANA Food & Beverages Advertising Code..

 Guidelines for Marketing Breast Milk Substitutes

-The Kraft Heinz Company recognizes the importance and the superiority of breast-milk in feeding infants.
+Kraft Heinz recognizes the importance of breast-milk in feeding infants.
 Kraft Heinz also recognizes the breadth of diversity and variety of circumstances globally that can predicate the need to provide formulation nourishment to certain individuals that would otherwise not receive it.

-The company complies with the World Health Organization (WHO) International Code for Marketing of Breast-Milk Substitutes and subsequent relevant World Health Assembly (decisionmaking body of WHO) resolutions as implemented by international legislation or codes of practice.
+The Company complies with the World Health Organization (WHO) International Code for Marketing of Breast-Milk Substitutes and subsequent relevant World Health Assembly (the decision-making body of WHO) resolutions as implemented by international legislation or codes of practice.